sja-thedude/sja-thedude/README.md

 &nbsp;

 - I’m interested in 🤖 Robotics and :desktop_computer: Artificial Intelligence.
 I love Innovation, Robotics and will innovate something like Elon Musk's Tesla, SpaceX :rocket: or like David Hanson's Hanson Robotics 🦾!
-- I love working on video games as it's one of my field of interest.
+- I love playing and working on video games as it's one of my field of interest.
 - :+1: I have very active internal mental processes.
 I'm an INTJ; which means that I'm very logically minded, intuitive, analytical and with excellent problem-solving skills.
 I like to consider things thoughtfully before acting so that I can commit my energy confidently to a course of action.
 I’m a creative thinker who likes to entertain a wide range of possibilities.
 I like to focus on the facts whenever possible and let objective information guide my decisions and actions.
 I like  to stay organized and plan things out so that I can focus my energy on priorities.
 - :slightly_smiling_face: Through Microverse, I've learned to love collaboration; which we practiced through remote pair programming.
 I found working in teams and solving challenges in groups to be very productive, insightful and challenging.
 &nbsp;